dmh2000/ml-capstone/README.md

 of the model, except for defining the model itself. see lib/models.py

+### visualization.py

+A tool used to produce images for documentation.
+Not part of the model

 ### lib/models.py

 This file contains all the models used in the testing.
 It passes a dictionary to the main program with keys as names of the models.

 ### lib/srtm.py